jvanasco/pyramid_session_redis/README.md

 Scenario 2 - Timeout Trigger
 --------------------------

-The 1.4.x branch introduces a timeout_trigger to augment the session's timeout.
+The 1.4.x branch introduces a `timeout_trigger` to augment the session's `timeout`.

-Whereas a `timeout` states how long a session is good for, a `timeout_trigger` defers how long a session should be refreshed for:
+Whereas a `timeout` states how long a session is good for, a `timeout_trigger` defers how long a session's refresh should be deferred for:

 Given the following example, the package will use a 1200s timeout for requests, but only trigger an update of the expiry time when the current time is within 600s of the expiry